cinnamon-bun/concurrency-friends/README.md

     try {
         // Get existing item or wait for one to appear.
-        // If 100ms passes with no items, give up. let item = await chan.get(100);  // 100ms timeout
+        // If 100ms passes with no items, give up. let item = await chan.get({ timeout: 100 });
         console.log(item);
     } catch (err) {
-        // could be a ChannelTimeoutError
+        // could be one of...
+        // ChannelTimeoutError
+        // ChannelIsClosedError
-        // or a ChannelIsClosedError.
+        // ChannelIsSealedError
         break;
     }
 }